FAQ’s

 Keep some samples from each batch you make, to monitor how they perform at room temperature.
 After a certain time period, make a note of the appearance, odour and colour and changes (if any), and this will provide evidence to support the shelf-life.

-If your product contains water e.g. an oil in water emulsion, one way to check that the emulsion is stable is to store it at elevated temperatures (greater than 35°C) for 3 months which will give an indication of what might happen in the future, when your product might be stored for long-term at room temperature.
+If your product contains water e.g. an oil-in-water emulsion, one way to check that the emulsion is stable is to store it at elevated temperatures (greater than 35°C) for 3 months which will give an indication of what might happen in the future, when your product might be stored for long-term at room temperature.
 The ability to store samples at higher temperatures is very difficult to achieve at home and therefore a specialist laboratory can be useful.
 If you get satisfactory stability results after 3 months you can confidently put a shelf-life of at least 12 months (and many companies use 24 months) on your product.

 The following UK-based companies carry out stability tests (and may also do other analytical testing and services such as claims substantiation / user trials etc):